 Creating a will is one of the most important things you can do.
 It ensures your assets are passed onto the people you intend them to go to when you pass away.

 When drawing up a will, most people focus on what they are going to include in the document; but there are some provisions that you can’t or you shouldn’t put into your will.
-Contact Long Island Estate Planning to help with your will.
+Contact a divorce lawyer queens to help with your divorce.

 If you’re creating a will, here’s a look at some of the things that you shouldn’t put into it.